Chart Color Schemes

 Stratton - Jane Brook's population is slightly younger than the national pattern

-Stratton-Jane Brook has a median age of 36 years, nearly matching Greater Perth's average of 37 years and slightly below Australia's median of 38 years.
-Compared to Greater Perth, Stratton-Jane Brook has a higher percentage of residents aged 55-64 (13.2%) but fewer residents aged 35-44 (13.0%).
-Between the 2016 Census and the 2021 Census, the percentage of residents aged 75-84 increased from 3.4% to 4.4%, while the percentage of residents aged 45-54 decreased from 14.8% to 13.4%.
-By 2041, demographic modeling projects significant changes in Stratton-Jane Brook's age profile.
-The 65-74 cohort is expected to grow by 51%, adding 313 residents to reach 930.
-Residents aged 65 and above will drive 78% of population growth.
-Conversely, the 0-4 and 25-34 cohorts are projected to experience population declines.
+Stratton-Jane Brook has a median age of 36 years, nearly matching Greater Perth's average of 37 years, which is slightly below Australia's median age of 38 years.
+Compared to Greater Perth, Stratton-Jane Brook has a higher proportion of residents aged 55-64 (13.2%) but fewer residents aged 35-44 (13.0%).
+Between the 2016 and 2021 censuses, the proportion of residents aged 75-84 increased from 3.4% to 4.4%, while the proportion of those aged 45-54 decreased from 14.8% to 13.4%.
+By 2041, demographic projections suggest Stratton-Jane Brook's age profile will change significantly.
+The 65-74 age group is projected to grow by 51%, adding 313 residents to reach 930.
+Residents aged 65 and above are expected to drive 78% of population growth, indicating a trend towards an aging demographic.
+Conversely, the 0-4 and 25-34 age groups are projected to experience population declines.